 Start by researching your local area to see what other pressure washing businesses are available and their rates.
 If your local area is saturated with low-rate pressure washing businesses, you’ll need to consider who their customers are.

-There is consumer pressure washing, and commercial and industrial pressure washing.
+There is consumer pressure washing, commercial, and industrial pressure washing.
 So if all of your competition is part-timers or people only providing consumer work, you have an area you can work in.

 It’s essential for any business to build a business plan; this will allow you to plan and account for everything before starting your business.

 Your initial business plan is how your business will be started, managed, and grown to be successful.
-You want to consider everything required, including costs, services you’ll provide and prices, your marketing plan, who will be involved, and their responsibilities.
+You want to consider everything required, including costs, services you’ll provide, prices, your marketing plan, who will be involved, and their responsibilities.

 If you need help building a business plan, take a look here: Write Your Business Plan.

 As part of your business plan, you need to consider how you’ll get work as a pressure washing business.
 So let’s discuss how you can do that because it may not be apparent.

 Everybody is turning to Google to search for services when they need something new.
 So having a website optimized for pressure washing and your local area will be crucial to be the first option potential customers see in their search results.